this-lincoln/this-lincoln.github.io/README.md

 - Climbing
 - Diving
 - Speleology
+- College?
+Maybe.
+Not sure, it depends on how much it costs.

+## What I work with
+- Python, since 2015.
+- Django, since 2015.
+- Flask, since 2020.
+- AWS ( Glue, Lambdas, EMR, API Gateway, SNS, SQS and all that stuff ), since 2020.
+- Data Engineering, since 2020.
+- PySpark and Pandas, since 2020.
+- DBT, Airflow and Airbyte, since 2021.

 ## Updates
 - 2023-07-31.
 First day of vaccations.
 I live in Porto, Portugal and I am doing just fine. ::)